Jean-Michel Jarre: Early life, influences, and education

 As a young man Jarre earned money by selling his paintings, exhibiting some of his works at the Lyon Gallery – L'Œil écoute, and by playing in a band called Mystère IV.
 While he studied at the Lycée Michelet, his mother arranged for him to take lessons in harmony, counterpoint and fugue with Jeannine Rueff of the Conservatoire de Paris.
 In 1967 he played guitar in a band called The Dustbins, who appear in the film Des garçons et des filles.
 He mixed instruments including the electric guitar and the flute with tape effects and other sounds.

-More experimentation was followed in 1968, when he began to use tape loops, radios and other electronic devices, in 1969 he joined the Groupe de Recherches Musicales (GRM), founded and led by Pierre Schaeffer, inventor of musique concrete.
+More experimentation followed in 1968, when he began to use tape loops, radios and other electronic devices.
+In 1969, he joined the Groupe de Recherches Musicales (GRM), founded and led by Pierre Schaeffer, inventor of musique concrete.
 Jarre was introduced to the Moog modular synthesizer and spent time working at the studio of influential German composer Karlheinz Stockhausen in Cologne.

 In the kitchen of his apartment in Rue de la Trémoille, Jarre set up a small makeshift recording studio.
 It included his first synthesiser, an EMS VCS 3, and an EMS Synthi AKS, each linked to Revox tape machines.
-For a 1969 exposition at the Maison de la Culture (Cultural House) in Reims, Jarre wrote the five-minute song "Happiness Is a Sad Song".
+For a 1969 exposition at the Maison de la Culture (Cultural House) in Reims, Jarre wrote the five-minute experimental instrumental "Happiness Is a Sad Song".
 That same year he composed and recorded "La Cage/Erosmachine", a mixture of harmony, tape effects and synthesisers, which was released in 1971.